How to Boost your Personal Kanban with “Getting Things Done” and Automation

 You might already see where this is heading.
 In many business applications, we already have similar lanes like the ones David Allen suggests (input queue, breakdown, waiting for, done).
 So let’s simply use them for our Personal Kanban as well.
 Take my current Personal Kanban board as an example (knowing that it changes over time since I am adjusting the board to changing needs).

 How it works

 As I said before, every idea and every task that comes to my mind or that reaches me by someone else lands in my input queue.
 At least once a day I sort this queue.
 Tasks that I can do in less than two minutes I complete immediately, the rest gets sorted.
-It is important to emphasize that I make a decision on every work item at the moment I touch it for the first time.
+It is important to emphasize that I decide on every work item at the moment I touch it for the first time.
 I avoid touching a work item in the input queue more than once.
 That’s why the columns ‘will not do’ and ‘done immediately’ are so close to the ‘input queue’.
 That makes it easier to sort the input queue quickly.
-This also makes clear that even the act of sorting work needs dedicated focus.
+This also makes clear that even the act of sorting work needs a dedicated focus.
 That’s why I do this not all the time but at least once a day.

 I start my day with a five-minute daily check-in with myself in which I set the goals of the day and grab some tasks that need my immediate attention.
 After that, I just do my normal work.
 Nothing special here.
-I prepare and attend workshops and meetings, prepare upcoming work at my desk and write an email now and then.
-You see that each of these activities has its own column on my Personal Kanban board.
+I prepare and attend workshops and meetings, prepare upcoming work at my desk, and write an email now and then.
+You see that each of these activities has its column on my Personal Kanban board.
 So when I do my work I just look at tasks that wait in the specific column suitable to my mood and situation.
 I ensure you that this reduces context switches and increases personal throughput.